 - Family Support: Licensed professionals on staff at the IRC provide parenting education, school liaison support and crisis intervention services to aid refugees’ adjustment to their new home.

-- New Roots: New Roots is a multi-faceted food and agriculture initiative that provides land access, material support and education to help families make a healthy start in their new home.
+- New Roots: New Roots is a multi-faceted food and agriculture initiative that provides land access, material support, and education to help families make a healthy start in their new home.
 As part of this program, New Roots operates an urban farm, community garden and a neighborhood farm stand.
+Learn More.

-- Interpretation: Trained IRC interpreters speak 20 languages.
-The IRC’s interpreters work with over 70 community groups, enabling local agencies and health service providers
+- Interpretation: Trained IRC interpreters speak over 20 languages.
+The IRC’s interpreters work with over 70 community groups, enabling local agencies and health service providers.

 - Community Education: The IRC is dedicated to providing education about the work of the IRC, refugees, and refugee resettlement for the Charlottesville community by giving presentations to school, civic, and church groups as well as hosting occasional informational events and film screenings.